Null hypersurfaces and trapping horizons: Marginally (Outer) Trapped Submanifolds

 Now, if $M$ is totally umbilical then by using the above equation, one shows that $\rho$ is constant on each leaf of the screen distribution.
 It follows that $\varphi$ also is constant on each leaf of the screen distribution, since it is the case for $\varphi\rho^2$. \end{proof}

-The following is a direct consequence of the above Theorem. \begin{cor} Let $x:(M,g,N)\to\R^{n+2}_1$ be a UCC-rigged null hypersurface.
-If $M$ is totally umbilical with $B=\rho g$ then, each (connected) leaf of the screen distribution is' a space form of positive constant sectional curvature $c=2\rho^2$ and parallel mean curvature vector. \end{cor}
+The following is a direct consequence of the above Theorem. \begin{corollary} Let $x:(M,g,N)\to\R^{n+2}_1$ be a UCC-rigged null hypersurface.
+If $M$ is totally umbilical with $B=\rho g$ then, each (connected) leaf of the screen distribution is a Riemannian manifold with positive constant sectional curvature $c=2\rho^2$ and parallel mean curvature vector. \end{corollary}

 \begin{example} Let $x:\Lambda_0^{n+1}\to\R^{n+2}_1$, $p=(x^1,\ldots x^{n+1})\mapsto x=(x^0=F(x^1,\ldots x^{n+1}),x^1,\ldots x^{n+1})$ be the future null cone, which is the graph of the function

 This is a totally umbilical null hypersurface in $\R^{n+2}_1$ and the generic $UCC$-rigging (\ref{mongenormalization}) becomes and the corresponding rigged vector field For this rigging, the screen distribution is integrable and leaves of the screen distribution are sections of the future lightcone by hyperplanes $x^0=cste$.
 These are spheres of radius $x^0$ centered at $(x^0,0,\ldots,0)\in\R^{n+2}$.
 (See \cite{AFN} for a proof.)
 All the principal curvatures are given by